 10 Reasons Why You Should Never Argue With a Fool

-Let’s skip defining the term “fool” since it’s likely known to everyone, and can be subjective, so without wasting any time on this, let’s dive straight into the topic and explore the reasons why you should never argue with a fool.
+Defining the term “fool” isn’t ideal as it’s likely known to everyone, and the definition can be subjective and may vary from person to person.
+However, let’s skip that and focus on the key section of the topic and explore the reasons why you should never argue with a fool.

 1. Pointless Debate

-The main reason why you should never argue with a fool is that it leads to a pointless debate.
+Arguing with a fool leads to a pointless debate.
 You get stuck in a discussion where instead of having a productive conversation, irrelevant things start to be discussed.
 No matter how much you try to prove your point, or how many facts you use to support your arguments, a fool will simply hear your words from one ear and let them out from the other.
 They latch onto an issue that has no real connection to the main issue and start arguing about that.
 In the end, you’ll realize that talking to such a person is not productive but rather heading towards a pointless discussion.

 2. Unmatched Level

-Another thing is, you can’t match their level.
-You can’t even estimate how low they might stoop to win an argument, and it could be a level that you can’t even imagine.
-You’ll start feeling internally that if you want to win an argument with a fool, you might have to compromise your mental peace.
-A fool will go to such extremes just to win an argument that they won’t see anything else besides that, even if it means losing respect in front of others.
+Don’t argue with idiots as you can’t match their level.
+You can’t even estimate how low they might stoop to win an argument, and it could be something that you can’t even imagine.
+You’ll start feeling internally that if you want to win the argument, you might have to compromise your mental peace.
+Never argue with stupid people as they will reach such extremes just to win the argument that they won’t see anything else besides that, even if it means losing respect in front of others.

 3. Talk Less, Argue More

-When talking to a fool, productive talks decrease, and pointless debates increase.
+When arguing with a fool, productive talks hardly happen, and pointless debates surface.
 These individuals tend to focus more on useless arguments rather than thoughtful discussions on the actual issue.
-Even if you try to have a peaceful and normal conversation with them, they will turn it into an argument.
-A fool lacks the capacity to take things lightly and will see your normal conversations as arguments.
+Even if you try to have a meaningful conversation with them, they will turn it into an argument.
+A fool cannot take things lightly and will see your normal conversations as heated exchanges.
 Their focus remains on proving you wrong, and their mind operates in that direction.
-Therefore, there’s no scope for understanding here, and conflicts and arguments easily arise.
+Therefore, don’t argue with idiots as there’s no scope for understanding.

 4. Proving You Wrong

-A fool direct all their efforts towards proving you wrong, and that’s why I say they simply lack the ability to understand your concerns because their mind is solely occupied with proving you wrong.
+A fool directs all their efforts towards proving you wrong, their efforts are solely applied in proving you wrong.
 They can’t comprehend your valid arguments and just ignore them.
 Their purpose isn’t to solve the issue at hand but to prove themselves superior by proving you wrong.
-They want to show others who the smartest person in the conversation is and continuously strive to create a negative image of you by proving you wrong.
+They want to show others who the smartest person in the conversation is and continuously strive to create a negative image of you by holding things against you.

 5. Wasting Time and Efforts

 Another reason why you should never argue with a fool is that engaging in a conversation with them is a waste of your time and effort trying to convince them.
-When there’s no benefit in talking to them, why would you want to waste your valuable time getting entangled in an argument with them?
-It’s better to let them win that meaningless argument and not invest your time in proving yourself right.
-By saving this time, you can engage in other productive tasks where your mental peace won’t be compromised.
+There’s no benefit in talking to them, why would you want to waste your valuable time getting entangled in an unnecessary discussion with them?
+It’s better to let them win and not invest your time in proving yourself right.
+Instead, save your time, and engage yourself in other productive tasks where your mental peace won’t be compromised.

 6. Unheeding

 There’s a significant difference between hearing and listening.
 When you hear something, it doesn’t mean you’re focused on it, just like imagine being in an environment with various background noises, such as the humming of appliances, murmurs of people, footsteps, typing sounds, etc. You can’t focus on every sound simultaneously.
-The same concept applies here, where a fool disregards all your meaningful points and focuses only on those where they can argue with you.
+The same concept applies here, where a fool disregards the entire meaningful conversation and focuses only on the points where they can argue.

 7. Competing Attitude

-Such individuals are often highly competitive, assertive, and less cooperative.
+Never argue with a fool because such individuals are often highly competitive and less cooperative.
 They are self-centered and have little regard for others’ concerns.
 They only know how to get their way and can go to any extent to achieve it.
 With such people, you can’t expect cooperation, nor can you cooperate with them because they will use it against you.
-A fool is often self-centered and is often inspired by individuals who are similar to them and that’s a big reason why you should never argue with a fool.
+A fool is often self-centered and is often inspired by individuals who are similar to them and that’s a big reason why you should never argue with stupid people.

 8. Mind Drain